puppetlabs/puppetserver-helm-chart/README.md

     - us-east-1d
 ```

+### Common Storage Required for r10k and Puppet Server

+Right now we use K8s Cron job to sync the Puppet and Hiera code.
+We have plans to switch to a sidecar container when we release support for running multiple Puppet compile masters on different K8s nodes.
+Until then please take advantage of the examples for pod affinity constraint for r10k or the common storage node selector in [values.yaml](values.yaml).

 ### Load-Balancing Puppet Server

 In case a Load Balancer (LB) must sit in front of Puppet Server - please keep in mind that having a Network LB (operating at OSI Layer 4) is preferable.